What is the best software development methodology?

 The truth is that most organisations end up with a hybrid methodology of some description.

-For this reason, my recommendation is to implement a way of working.
+For this reason, my recommendation is to implement a What is a Way of Working?.
 A way of working is something that we have been using at Codebots for some time and have introduced to many organisations.
 In summary, a way of working allows you to draw a line in the sand of how your people operate today, and then use experiments to empower the team to implement the best ideas from whichever methodology presents a solution to some challenges you face today.

 In this article, I have attempted to help you use the delivery cadence of a methodology to distinguish between different methodologies.
 Personally, I find it a good way to differentiate between waterfall, iterative, and continuous methodologies like this.
 One final note on this, as it has been niggling at me for the weeks it has taken me to write this article, all of these different methodologies have grown up together and they have influenced each other.
 Putting the methodologies into strict categories is quite difficult.
 So, you can think of them as having overlap sometimes.